bfowle/talaria/docs/existing-solutions-analysis.md

 1. **No Unified Solution Exists**: While components exist in isolation (pan-genome compression, IPFS content-addressing, Merkle verification), no system combines biological awareness, cryptographic proof, and computational scalability.

-2. **SEQUOIA is Greenfield**: The intersection of these three pillars is **unexplored territory** in production bioinformatics systems.
+2. **HERALD is Greenfield**: The intersection of these three pillars is **unexplored territory** in production bioinformatics systems.

 3. **High Impact Potential**:
    - **Bandwidth Reduction**: 10-100× through deduplication and delta encoding